 A plan, like the example above, would give you a viable mechanism to continue to trade.
 The basis of this is what your business can afford.
 There is a reviewing of figures annually taking into account any change in circumstances.

-The term of an IVA varies but commonly is spread over 5 years.
+The term of an IVA varies but it is commonly spread over 5 years.
 In some instances, creditors could be fully repaid.
 In other situations, the proposal involves them accepting the need to write off a portion of the debt.

-In some cases, you may find yourself in a situation where raising finance isn’t possible.
 If your business is no longer viable and you owe money to creditors, the result could be bankruptcy.
 If any of your creditors are owed £5000 or more, they can instigate bankruptcy proceedings.
-You can also declare yourself bankrupt by applying online.
+You can also declare yourself bankrupt by applying to the court or online.

-In most situations, this is the worst thing in financial terms that can happen to an individual as:
+In most situations, this is financially the worst thing that can happen to an individual as: